goerz/pelican-plugins/pelican_comment_system/Readme.md

 ## Requirements
 To create identicons the Python Image Library is needed.
 Therefore you either need PIL **or** Pillow (recommended).

+Alternatively, you can also create identicons using the online Gravatar service.

 ##### Install Pillow
 	easy_install Pillow